 Engineering support personnel.

-10 CFR Part 55, “Operators' Licenses”
+10 CFR Part 55, “Operators' Licenses,” contains training program requirements for applicants, licensed operators, and senior licensed operators.

 The training programs must incorporate the instructional requirements necessary to provide qualified personnel to operate and maintain the facility in a safe manner in all modes of operation.
 The training programs must be developed to be in compliance with the facility license, including all technical specifications and applicable regulations.
+The training program must be periodically evaluated and revised as appropriate to reflect industry experience as well as changes to the facility, procedures, regulations, and quality assurance requirements.
+The training program must be periodically reviewed by licensee management for effectiveness.

+Sufficient records must be maintained by the licensee to maintain program integrity and kept available for NRC inspection to verify the adequacy of the program.

+41501-01 INSPECTION OBJECTIVES

+To ensure that the training and qualification programs for licensed operators and non-licensed staff are analyzed, designed, developed, implemented, evaluated, and maintained as required by regulatory requirements and licensee commitments.

 41501-02 INSPECTION REQUIREMENTS

+This is a one-time inspection conducted after the non-licensed plant staff training programs, licensed operator training programs, and licensed operator requalification programs have been implemented and are being maintained.

+It is not necessary to perform this IP for training programs that have been accredited by the National Nuclear Accrediting Board (NNAB) (refer to Section 41501-03 of this IP).

+Refer to section 02.03 below for NRC staff observation of accreditation activities and associated documentation requirements.

+If a facility licensee does not seek license operator training program accreditation through the NNAB, then this procedure should be used to inspect the facility licensee’s initial licensed operator training program before the administration of the first NRC examination.

 The safety of nuclear power plant operations and the assurance of general public health and safety depend on personnel performing at adequate levels.
 The systematic determination of qualifications and provisions for effective initial training and periodic retraining enhance public confidence that workers can perform their jobs.
-In 10 CFR 50.120 and 10 CFR Part 55, the Commission requires that applicants and licensees use the systems approach to training (SAT) to analyze, design, develop, implement, and evaluate (ADDIE) training programs.
+In 10 CFR 50.120 and 10 CFR Part 55, the Commission requires that applicants and licensees use the systems approach to training (SAT) to analyze, design, develop, implement, and evaluate (ADDIE) training programs for personnel on site.
 This approach provides for flexibility and site-specific adaptations in the training and qualification programs.

 Consistent with the SAT process as defined in 10 CFR 55.4, each applicant and licensee is required to include the following key elements in their training programs